 Tinea Pedis or food ringworm is a fungal infection that usually occurs between the toes, commonly due to sweaty feet, or when confined to tight-fitting footwear for long hours.
 The word Tinea is used by doctors to describe a series of contagious infections and Pedis in Latin means foot.

-The infection is also known as Athlete’s Foot as it is quite commonly found among athletes.
+The infection is also known as Athlete’s Foot and Foot Fungus as it is quite commonly found among athletes.

 In order to take measures to treat and heal any infection, one must understand the root cause behind any condition and then identify its symptoms.
 Let us take a look at the Causes of Tinea Pedis:-